JacobM184/A_Star_Algorithm/README.md

 - startRow - this is the row value for the starting position
 - goalCol - this is the column value for the goal position
 - goalRow - this is the row value for the goal position
-- map - this is the matrix that represents the map (NOTE: you wil have to use the map_convert function from the provided MATLAB codebase to store this as a matrix)
+- map - this is the matrix that represents the map (NOTE: you will have to use the map_convert function from the provided MATLAB codebase to store this as a matrix)

 Note: the end positions for the two provided maps in (row, col) format are as follows:
 - map_8.txt -> (14,1) & (1, 18)